ayazhankadessova/portfolio-website-v1/README.md

 ## TODO

-1. Add logo for the website : smath like "Ayazhankad"
+1. Add logo for the website : smth like "Ayazhankad"
 2. Featured Projects:

 - Info about all the projects is here: https://github.com/ayazhankadessova/Portfolio-Projects